The CADE ATP System Competition

 Systems can be entered at only the division level, and can be entered into more than one division.
 All systems that are entered into a division are assumed to perform better than all systems not entered, for that type of problem - wimping out is not an option.
 Entering many similar versions of the same system is deprecated, and entrants may be required to limit the number of system versions that they enter.
 Systems that rely essentially on running other ATP systems without adding value are deprecated; the competition panel may disallow or move such systems to the demonstration division.

-The division winners of the previous CASC and the Prover9 1109a system are automatically entered into the corresponding demonstration divisions to provide benchmarks against which progress can be judged.
+The division winners of the previous CASC and the Prover9 1109a system are automatically entered into the demonstration division, to provide benchmarks against which progress can be judged.

 System Description